HOW TO JOIN TOWNHILL SURGERY

 All patients registered at the practice have a named doctor who has overall responsibility for your care and support.
 If you choose to see another doctor at the surgery you are entirely free to go on doing so exactly as before.

 All new patients are offered a health check with a member of the healthcare team to ensure that any required tests are up to date and that we have an accurate note of any repeat medication you may be taking.
 If you are on regular long term medication you will need to be seen before we issue your first prescription.
-You should obtain one month's supply of medication from your current GP to ensure you do not run out before your first appointment.

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.